Leagues Cup

 The Leagues Cup is an annual soccer competition between clubs from Major League Soccer (MLS), the main soccer league in the United States and Canada, and Liga MX, the main soccer league in Mexico.
-It is hosted in Canada and the United States.
+It is mainly hosted in Canada and the United States.
 It began in July 2019 with four teams from both leagues participating.
 The first edition was a single-elimination tournament hosted in the United States with a final played in Whitney, Nevada, near Las Vegas, on September 18, 2019.

-In 2023, the tournament was expanded to include all clubs from MLS and Liga MX, and now functions as a regional cup for CONCACAF between the top division leagues in Mexico and United States and includes MLS teams that are based in Canada.
+In 2023, the tournament was expanded to include all MLS clubs and all Liga MX clubs, and now functions as a regional cup for CONCACAF between the top division leagues in Mexico and United States and includes MLS teams that are based in Canada.
 The top three Leagues Cup teams, regardless of nation, qualify for the CONCACAF Champions Cup, with the champions receiving a bye to the round of 16.
-In 2025, the tournament contracted to only include the 18 best MLS clubs from the previous season and all clubs from Liga MX.
+In 2025, the tournament contracted to only include the 18 best MLS clubs from the previous season and all 18 clubs from Liga MX.